BlueAndGold - Notre Dame Hires Cincinnati's Marcus Freeman As Defensive Coordinator

 Notre Dame has landed one of college football’s coveted up-and-comers for its defensive coordinator spot.

 The Irish have hired Cincinnati defensive coordinator Marcus Freeman to the same position, the school has announced.
-He replaces Clark Lea, who left to become the head coach at Vanderbilt after three seasons.
+He will also coach the linebackers.
+Freeman replaces Clark Lea, who left to become the head coach at Vanderbilt after three seasons.

 “As we looked into finding someone to run our defense, it was important to find the right fit for our program and Marcus and his family are just that,” said Notre Dame head coach Brian Kelly.
 “He has had great success on the field, both running a defense and in his direct work with his linebackers.
 Additionally, he is considered among the elite recruiters in the coaching ranks.